 - Empirical work involving quantitative or qualitative analysis of collected data. - A case study of a particular firm or industry. - Study of a particular problem in an organisation or industry. - A survey of business practice in a particular context. - A business plan which can be used for a new business venture.

-The Business Project should not exceed 12,000 words overall and includes the following two pieces of assessed work:
+The Business Project should not exceed 10,000 words overall and includes a 1,000 word reflection as the last chapter.